practicingruby/unreleased-manuscripts/nicholas/modeling.md

 - "Start with too much material, then give the reader just enough"

+# Introduction

+- Object Modeling approach
+- Use four archetypes to identify common responsibilities of objects
+- Assigns unique colors to each archetype
+- Makes modeling tools such as UML more visual
+- Developed by Peter Coad, Eric Lefebvre, and Jeff De Luca

 # Benefits

 - accelerated domain modeling and understanding: archetypes allow you to quickly dissect a domain, leverage an existing meta-model to understand new domains, understand new domains by leverage examples from unrelated domains (e.g. this is like a partial shipment in an commerce domain)